Soft/xcolor/README.md

 <img align="right" src="https://raw.githubusercontent.com/Soft/xcolor/master/extra/screenshot.png">

 Lightweight color picker for X11.
-Use mouse cursor to select colors visible anywhere on the screen to view their RGB representation.
+Use mouse to select colors visible anywhere on the screen to get their RGB representation.

 ## Installation